Flora843/biostat625hw3/README.md

 ### *What is “LRM”?*

 This R package helps users to fit a linear regression model.
-It calculate some coefficients and carry out some important tests of the existing `stats::lm` function.
-Besides, it can calculate the confidence interval of estimated beta.
+It calculate coefficients and carry out some important tests of the existing `stats::lm` function.
+Besides, it can calculate the confidence interval of estimated beta and obtain the covariance matrix.
 However, it can’t fit a model without an intercept properly.
+It can’t explore the interaction between predictors.

 ### *What users can obtain with “LRM”?*